 The associated Ulva spp. are able to tolerate desiccation stress they are often very abundant on the high shore where desiccation stress is the primary factor controlling seaweed distribution, and may even be found above the tidal limits of the shore.
-Ulva intestinalis (studied as Enteromorpha intestinalis) can survive several weeks of living in completely dried out rock pools, while becoming completely bleached on the uppermost layers, but remaining moist underneath the bleached fronds.
+Ulva intestinalis (studied as Enteromorpha intestinalis) can survive several weeks of living in completely dried out rock pools while becoming completely bleached on the uppermost layers, but remaining moist underneath the bleached fronds.
 However, desiccation stress of germlings may be lower than adults.
 Hruby & Norton (1979) found that 7-14 day old germlings of Ulva (studied as Enteromorpha) were more tolerant of desiccation than earlier stages, so an increase in desiccation stress may impact more adversely on newly settled germlings than more mature plants.
+Owing to increased emergence, the species that graze on Ulva intestinalis are likely to be less active, owing to the risk of desiccation, and the seaweed may benefit from reduced grazing pressure.